Knightro63/three_js/packages/three_js_text/README.md

 ## Usage

-This api allows users to add text to their three_js projet.
+This api allows users to add text to their three_js project.

 ## Contributing